Wing Cdr G P Gibson DSO & Bar DFC & Bar

 First wave: First aircraft to attack Möhne Dam.
 Mine exploded short of the dam.

 In March 1938, 83 Squadron was transferred a couple of hundred miles south, to the newly built RAF station at Scampton, Lincolnshire.
-On the day the war started, 3 September 1939, Gibson piloted one of the first nine RAF aircraft to see action, in a raid on German shipping.
+On the day the war started, 3 September 1939, Gibson piloted one of the first nine RAF aircraft to see action in a raid on German shipping.
 Apart from one short break, he was to stay at Scampton, flying Hampdens, until he completed his first tour of operations in September 1940.

 He changed his mind about going into politics within a few months, but he was still frustrated about being kept off operations.
 By the late summer he had persuaded the authorities to let him fly on active service again, and he was assigned to an operation on 19 September 1944, to Mönchengladbach and Rheydt.
-Gibson was to be the controller in a Mosquito, in charge of other Mosquitoes who were marking the target for the main bomber force.
+Gibson was to be the controller in a 627 Squadron Mosquito, in charge of other Mosquitoes who were marking the target for the main bomber force.

 Gibson was admired by many of his peers and associates, but not by all of them.
-‘Those who liked or loved him did so intensely’ writes his biographer, Richard Morris.
+‘Those who liked or loved him did so intensely,’ writes his biographer, Richard Morris.
 ‘More looked upon him with a wary respect.
 Many thought him unpleasantly rebarbative.
-A few found him unsufferable.’
-But he was a wartime warrior with a formidable record: few matched his two tours of bomber operations in Hampdens and Lancasters and 90 patrols in a Beaufighter.
+A few found him insufferable.’
+But he was a wartime warrior with a formidable record: few matched his two tours of bomber operations in Hampdens and Lancasters and ninety patrols in a Beaufighter.
 To quote Morris again: ‘He achieved greatness because his combat experience was backed by a practical application of rules of leadership which he had learned: the need to unify his squadrons behind clear aims, to communicate his aims with confidence and to balance discipline with the enlistment of hearts.’

 Decoration awarded for Operation Chastise: VC